-Once, devotees once sent a few shillings to Nirgun Swami by postal order, with a letter telling him to use the money for postage since he wrote to Africa so often.
-He was displeased on reading the letter.
+On another occasion, devotees once sent a few shillings to Nirgun Swami through postal order, together with a letter telling him to use the money for postage since he wrote to Africa so often.

+Nirgun Swami was displeased upon reading the letter.
 He immediately gave the postal order to the mandir treasury and sent a letter of sweet rebuke to the devotees, "Never send money for me.
 Anything I need is provided through the mandir."